 Charges for: Surfboards, kite surfers and hang gliders (hang gliders are only allowed on flights operated by Avianca):

-- Within Colombia (except for international connections): the combination of one piece of equipment and one bag is permitted with a maximum weight of 50 pounds (23 kilos) without charge.
+- Within Colombia and within Peru (except on international connections): the combination of one piece of equipment and one bag is permitted with a maximum weight of 50 pounds (23 kilos) without charge.
 If the weight limit is exceeded, excess baggage or extra piece charges apply as appropriate.

 - To and from North America: a charge of USD 125 applies, except from Miami to San Jose, C.R. or San Jose, C.R. to Miami where a fee of USD 100 applies.